inertiajs/inertia/readme.md

 This fork introduces the `<Frame>` component.
 This component is used to encapsulate an Inertia page within another Inertia page.
 This is useful for creating modal dialogs, popovers, etc.

-By default, hyperlinks and form submissions will load the response within the current frame.
-To load the response in a different frame, use the `target` attribute.
-To load the response in the main
+By default, hyperlinks and form submissions will load the response within the frame that contains the link or the form.
+To load the response in a different frame, add a `target` attribute.
+To load the response in the top (main) frame, use the `target="_top"` attribute.

+You can overwrite the targeted frame in the server-side response by sending an 'X-Inertia-Frame' header.

 ### Example